Zheyu-Zhuang/robosaga/robosuite/docs/demos.md

     solver from Bullet physics.

     **Note:**
-        To run this script with Mac OS X, you must run it with root access.
+        To run this script with macOS, you must run it with root access.

 * **SpaceMouse**
     We use the SpaceMouse 3D mouse from [3Dconnexion](https://www.3dconnexion.com/spacemouse_wireless/en/) to control the end-effector of the robot.
 The mouse provides 6-DoF control commands.